hs-esslingen-it-security/hses-legacy-microsegmentation-vpn/README.md

 ## Repository Structure
 The repository is structured as follows:

-- 📁 **`data/`** - Contains pre-processed traffic captures from the SWaT testbed [1] (topology displayed), the results of the flow analysis, and the traffic captures used in the PoC to test unauthorized access.
+- 📁 **`data/`** - Contains pre-processed traffic captures from the testbed (topology displayed), the results of the flow analysis, and the traffic captures used in the PoC to test unauthorized access.
 - 📁 **`scripts/`** - contains the core scripts:
   - `flow_analysis.py` - Analyzes communication relations.
   - `visualize_relations.py` - Visualizes communication relations.